 Flaherty told the newspaper the proposed conversions of BCE and Telus had triggered his decision to tax the trusts.
 However, “he acknowledged he was aware that ‘one or two’ other companies of that size were pondering a similar transformation.
 He singled out the energy industry as a particular source of concern, and the timing of his unexpected announcement suggests Ottawa was aware EnCana was on the verge of converting.”

-Last Friday, several executives of Canadian energy trusts formed the Coalition of Canadian Energy Trusts to try to dissuade Flaherty from the tax plan.
-Flaherty said Monday he would be happy to meet with the coalition, but he added it would not change his mind.
+Several executives of Canadian energy trusts have formed the Coalition of Canadian Energy Trusts to try to dissuade Flaherty from the tax plan.
+But Flaherty said last week he would not change his mind.

 “The reason is market certainty,” Flaherty told The Globe and Mail.
 “We are not going to change it.”

 Interestingly, EnCana founder and former CEO Gwyn Morgan, who retired last month, praised the government for moving to tax the trusts.
 In an opinion piece for The Globe and Mail, Morgan wrote, “It is fair to say that Canadian directors and management teams have increasingly been faced with shareholders who are demanding to know why their corporations were not converting to a trust.
 If, as Mr. Flaherty predicts, inaction would have resulted in ‘an income-trust economy,’ then taking action is certainly in the longer term interest of Canadians.”